kvinay7/Insurance/README.md

 ```

 ### 4. **Double-Checked Locking Singleton**
-This method reduces the overhead of synchronization by checking the instance twice — once without synchronization and then again with synchronization.
+This method reduces the overhead of synchronization by checking the instance twice: once without synchronization, and again inside a synchronized block.

 ```java
 public class Singleton {